Colleges by Location

 Student to Faculty Ratio

-According to the most recent data, the student-faculty ratio at University of Colorado Colorado Springs was 13:1: that means 13 students per one teacher, which is considered a good ratio.
-The total number of faculty teaching at the institution is 1,006.
-Out of that number, there were 453 male and 553 female faculty members.
-The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at University of Colorado Colorado Springs.
+According to the most recent data, the student-faculty ratio at University of Colorado Colorado Springs was 16:1: that means 16 students per one teacher.
+The total number of faculty teaching at the institution is 795.
+This number included 345 male and 450 female faculty members.
+The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at University of Colorado Colorado Springs.

 Student Population Diversity Graph